mattiasegu/uncertainty_estimation_deep_learning/README.md

 #### Acknowledgements

-This code follows the Keras implementation of [DroNet:Learning to Fly by Driving](https://github.com/uzh-rpg/rpg_public_dronet) for the CNN architecture, with minor changes to adapt the CNN for the study of model variance.
+This code follows the Keras implementation of [DroNet:Learning to Fly by Driving](https://github.com/uzh-rpg/rpg_public_dronet) for the CNN architecture, with minor changes to adapt the CNN to the study of model variance.

 ```
 @article{Loquercio_2018,